Key Takeaways

 - TED Talks:

-- Carol Dweck: “The power of believing that you can improve” – Explains the core concepts of growth mindset directly from the researcher.
+- Carol Dweck: “The power of believing that you can improve” – Explains the core concepts of a growth mindset directly from the researcher.
 (Explore Growth Mindset Talks on TED)

 - Angela Lee Duckworth: “Grit: The power of passion and perseverance” – A concise talk on why grit is a key predictor of success.
-(Explore Grit Talk on TED or see the discussion at Leader’s Cut)
+(Explore Grit Talk on TED or see discussion at Leader’s Cut)

 - Brené Brown: “The Power of Vulnerability” – Argues that vulnerability is not weakness but a measure of courage essential for connection and growth.
 (See discussion at Leader’s Cut)